Hubballi–Lokmanya Tilak Terminus Express

-17317 / 17318 Hubballi–Dadar Terminus Express is an express train belonging to Indian Railways that links Mumbai with Hubballi in Karnataka.
-It runs between Dadar Terminus and Hubballi daily and is operated by South Western Railways.
-This train runs on the LTT Mumbai→Thane→Panvel→Pune→Sangli →Miraj→Belgaum→Londa→Hubli route.
+17317 / 17318 Hubballi–Lokmanya Tilak Terminus Express is an express train belonging to Indian Railways that links Mumbai with Hubballi in Karnataka.
+It runs between Lokmanya Tilak Terminus and Hubballi daily and is operated by South Western Railways.
+This train runs on the LTT→Thane→Panvel→Pune→Sangli →Miraj→Belgaum→Londa→Hubballi route.
 Recently there is demand to provide halt at Kirloskarvadi which is a large industrial township between Sangli and Karad stations.
 The halt is likely to be approved by the Rail Board very soon.

 Service

-The Hubballi–Dadar Terminus Express covers a distance of 728 across Karnataka and Maharashtra in 15 hours and 30 minutes.
+The Hubballi–Lokmanya Tilak Terminus Express covers a distance of 728 across Karnataka and Maharashtra in 15 hours and 30 minutes.
 As the average speed of the train is below 55 km/h, its fare does not include a superfast surcharge.
 The coach composition includes 6 unreserved 2nd class coaches, 6 sleeper coaches, 1 AC 2 Tier and 1 AC 3 tier coaches.